There are a number of common requirements that require configuration. They are:

-The answer is in the /etc/dhcpd.conf file.
+The answer is in the /etc/dhcpcd.conf file.
 Obvious really!

 Well after spending hours searching online I’d finally found the answer.
 At least think I have.

-If I look at my /etc/dhcpd.conf file and right at the bottom I see these entries which correspond to my GUI entries.
+If I look at my /etc/dhcpcd.conf file and right at the bottom I see these entries which correspond to my GUI entries.